-Car parking areas should be landscaped to minimise their visual impact.
-The layout of proposed parking areas should be included in the Landscape Plan.
+The layout of proposed parking areas must be included in the Landscape Plan.

 Garages and car ports will not be permitted forward of the building lines established along the frontage of individual blocks.
 All covered vehicle parking must be consistent in character with the architectural style of the main building, matching materials and finishes.